 The sponsor could be an individual acting alone or with another corporate body that starts a mutual fund.
 A minimum of 40% of the Asset Management Company should come from the sponsor.

-AMC is the fund manager who decide where to invest the money amassed from investors.
+An AMC or a fund house is run by a fund manager (and his team), who decides where to invest the money amassed from investors.
 They put money in securities (equity, debt etc.) in accordance with market trends and review the fund performances.

 Board of Trustees are people with no association with the sponsor and they also hold the property of the mutual fund in the trust.
 This ensures objectivity and transparency in the interest of unit-holders.

-Law mandates every mutual fund to be placed with a SEBI-registered custodian (banks, in most cases).
+Law mandates every mutual fund to be placed with a SEBI-registered custodian.
+In most cases, it will be a bank.

-In a nutshell, this rise in assets under management shows that investors are preferring mutual funds over traditional investment options and direct stock investing.
-If you haven’t started investing in mutual funds, you should do so right away.
+In a nutshell, if you haven’t started investing in mutual funds, you should do so right away.
 You can invest in mutual funds easily and quickly through ClearTax.